python-zeroconf/python-zeroconf/README.rst

 0.32.0 (Unreleased)
 ===================

+* Ensure duplicate packets do not trigger duplicate updates (#376)

+  If TXT or SRV records update was already processed and then recieved again, it was possible for a second update to be called back in the ServiceBrowser

+* Only trigger a ServiceStateChange.Updated event when an ip address is added (#375)

+* Fix RFC6762 Section 10.2 paragraph 2 compliance (#374) @bdraco

+* Reduce length of ServiceBrowser thread name with many types (#373) @bdraco

 * Remove Callable quoting (#371) @bdraco

 * Abstract check to see if a record matches a type the ServiceBrowser wants (#369) @bdraco